 Our team consists of a group of highly qualified and well trained individuals.
 At minimum, our CCM staff must have a Bachelor’s degree from an accredited four (4) year institution of higher learning with a specialization in psychology, mental health and human services, behavioral health, behavioral sciences, social work, human development, special education, counseling, rehabilitation, sociology, nursing or closely related field is minimally required.
 Additionally, our CCM’s are supported to attend Bi-Weekly supervision sessions as well as team meetings monthly.
 We are proud to announce that all of our Case Managers are currently in the process of earning their LSW.

-Children’s Case Management
+Meet the Children’s Case Management Team

 Kristen Charest, Children’s Case Manager